 Tan Yigitcanlar is an Associate Professor at the School of Civil Engineering and Built Environment, Queensland University of Technology, Brisbane, Australia.
 Along with this position, he also carries out an Executive Director role at the World Capital Institute, Monterrey, Mexico, and an Adjunct Professor role at the Smart Cities Lab (LabCHIS), Federal University of Santa Catarina, Florianopolis, Brazil.
 He has been responsible for research, teaching, training and capacity building programs on the fields of urban and regional planning, development and management in esteemed Australian, Brazilian, Finnish, Japanese and Turkish universities.
 The main foci of his research interests are clustered around the following three interrelated and interdisciplinary themes:

 The first research theme is 'Knowledge-Based Urban Development and Knowledge Cities'.
-In this research area, he scrutinises the impacts of globalisation, knowledge economy, and urban competitiveness on metropolitan urban locations.
-He significantly contributes to the theorisation and assessment model development of knowledge-based urban development.
-His research projects in this theme focuses on planning and development of urban knowledge and innovation spaces and knowledge cities.
+In this research area, he scrutinises the impacts of globalisation and knowledge economy on urban locations.
+He is one of the doyens in the theorisation and evaluation of knowledge-based urban development.
+His research projects in this theme focus on planning, designing, development and managing knowledge cities and their knowledge and innovation clusters.

 The second theme is 'Sustainable Urban Development and Sustainable Cities'.
-In this theme, he investigates urban sustainability by focusing on land use and transport integration, transport accessibility and modelling, water sensitive urban design, urban ecosystems sustainability, and infrastructure resilience through various methods including indicator-based assessment and policy analysis and development.
+In this theme, he investigates urban sustainability by focusing on land use and transport integration, transport accessibility and modelling, water sensitive urban design, urban ecosystems sustainability, and infrastructure resilience.
+His research projects in this theme employ various methods including indicator-based assessment and policy analysis and development.

 The third research theme is 'Intelligent Urban Technologies and Smart Cities'.
-In this research area, he examines impacts of innovative urban technologies on smart, sustainable and knowledge-based development of contemporary cities.
-His investigation in the field includes planning, development and management of smart/ubiquitous/eco-cities, autonomous vehicles, web-based participatory planning support systems, online health information and decision support systems, and the impacts of urban technologies on cities and societies.
+In this research area, he examines impacts of innovative urban technologies on smart, sustainable and knowledge-based development of cities.
+His research projects in this theme include smart cities and communities, autonomous vehicles, online planning and decision support systems, and the impacts of urban technologies on cities and societies.

-He undertakes the Chairman role of the annual 'Knowledge Cities World Summit' series, and organised conferences in many locations of the world, including Monterrey (Mexico), Shenzhen (China), Melbourne (Australia), Bento Gonzalves (Brazil), Matera (Italy), Istanbul (Turkey), Tallinn (Estonia), Daegu (Korea), Vienna (Austria), and Arequipa (Peru).
+He undertakes the Chairman role of the annual 'Knowledge Cities World Summit' series, and organised conferences in many locations of the world since 2007.
+These locations include Monterrey (Mexico), Shenzhen (China), Melbourne (Australia), Bento Gonzalves (Brazil), Matera (Italy), Istanbul (Turkey), Tallinn (Estonia), Daegu (Korea), Vienna (Austria), and Arequipa (Peru).